Sithu-Aung-Khant/Devfolio_01/PROCESS.md

 Today, I want to try some footer page from canva to my portfolio website.
 After implementing it to my website, I really love it and want to import entire design concept to my portfolio.
 So Today, I will restyle projects sections, after that I will move to about me and hero section.

+I have finalized footer section so I will delete footer and contact component and rename work-together component to footer.